-CATEGORIES ARE BROAD – like which drawer on your filing cabinet do you want to put this.
+- CATEGORIES are BROAD – like which drawer in your filing cabinet do you want to put this.

-TAGS ARE NARROW AND SPECIFIC – they are like which file inside that drawer you want to put this in.
+- TAGS are NARROW AND SPECIFIC – which file inside that drawer you want to put this in.

 They are keywords and try to use as few of them as possible to accurately describe what your post is about, so that a potential reader will have a fair idea of what your post is about.
 That’s something I’m still tussling over and trying to get right.
 Here are the current most popular tags on WordPress.

 OTHER THINGS TO PONDER

 Decide what you want to blog about and how often you want to post.
 Some bloggers post every day.
 Some post every few months.
 It’s up to you.
 Only publish your best.
 And remember, less can sometimes be more.

 Before you hit that publish button, save your draft and click ‘preview post’ to make sure it all looks okay.
 Also, make sure you test all links to external sites (very important).

 Go and meet other bloggers, but don’t worry if it takes you a while before you feel safe enough to start venturing out of your own blog.
 But remember, starting up a new blog is like setting up a great shop in the middle of the woods.
 You have to go and find people to come visit.